Data-Driven Performance Guarantees for Parametric Optimization Problems

 We next demonstrate how the relaxed scenario optimization problem \eqref{n_relaxed scenario optimization} can balance the trade-off between the number of iterations and the probability of exceeding these optimal iteration numbers.
 We follow the process suggested at the end of Section II to select the weight parameter $\rho$.
 We first specify the number of constraints we targeted to violate; in this example, we conduct a family of problems, with $\hat{q}_N$ and $\rho$ taking the following values: $\hat{q}_N = 500, 100, 50, 10, 5, 1$, and $\rho = 0.002, 0.01, 0.02, 0.1, 0.2, 1$.
 We then solve \eqref{n_relaxed scenario optimization} for every $\rho$ to obtain the optimal iteration number $n^*_N(\rho)$ and $q^*_N$, and apply Theorem 2 to compute $\epsilon(s^*_N)$, which is an upper bound for $V(n^*_N(\rho))$.
-The resulting values of $n^*_N(\rho)$ and $\epsilon(s^*_N)$ are shown with the red crosses in Figure \ref{fig:n trade off}.
+The resulting values of $n^*_N(\rho)$ and $\epsilon(s^*_N)$ are shown with the black crosses in Figure \ref{fig:n trade off}.
 Note that the value of $\hat{q}_N$ is a good proxy of $q^*_N$ --- in the experiment $q^*_N = 467, 96, 49, 10, 5, 0$, very close to the target values.
-A source of their difference is that several samples can accumulate at a single iteration count.

-Our framework leverages scenario optimization to bound the risk \( V(n^*_N(\rho)) \), where the iteration count \( n^*_N(\rho) \) is adaptively inferred from data.
+Our framework leverages scenario optimization to bound the risk \( V(n^*_N(\rho)) \), where the iteration count \( n^*_N(\rho) \) is inferred from data.
 This contrasts with the test set-based method proposed by \cite{sambharya_data-driven_2024}, which bounds \( V(n_a) \) at user-defined $n_a$.
 Here we use \( n_a = 25, 50, \dots, 9975, 10000 \), represented by the blue curve in Figure \ref{fig:n trade off}.
-While both approaches yield comparably tight bounds, our method adaptively concentrates on complex regions while minimizing effort on smooth domains.
+Note that our method naturally focuses on analyzing complex and informative regions, while devoting less attention to flatter, less informative areas.
+This is clear from the concentration of crosses in regions with steep slopes, and their sparse distribution in flat regions with small slopes.
 This dynamical allocation significantly reduces the required evaluations.
 Consequently, our method achieves a higher overall confidence level, as the confidence level decreases proportionally with the number of evaluations.
-For comparison purposes, the orange line indicates the empirically computed violation probability; the fact the theoretical bounds (red crosses) lie very close to this line indicate the tightness of our bound for this case.
+The orange line indicates the empirically computed violation probability; the fact the theoretical bounds (black crosses) lie very close to this line indicate the tightness of our bound for this case.